pcingola/BigDataScript/manual/docs/task_aws.md

 **WARNING:** In order to avoid unnecessary AWS costs, you should always monitor AWS resources used by `bds`.

-## AWS task parameters

-Any task running on AWS requires many parameters to be set.
-All these paramters can be set

 ### StdOut / StdErr

 As we've already mentioned, the instance executing a Task will send bith STDOUT and STDERR to an SQS queue so that the original program can show them on the main terminal.